You have 0 shipments in your cart

 It's especially effective when:

-• You sell products of similar size and weight
+• You sell products of similar size and weight.

-• Most of your shipments are local or domestic
+• Most of your shipments are local or domestic.

 But if your shipping costs fluctuate dramatically between orders, flat rates can backfire, leaving you to cover the difference.